Lafcadia/Lafcadia/README.md

 Before 2019, I met [TuTu](https://www.tutime.cn/) online.
 I joined a little-known writing group (Xingluo Academy (whose website was written by me and I believe that it has stopped working for a long time)), and I suppose that the former members have forgotten it.

-In 2019, I started to build my first blog (It no longer works), the URL was [https://chuishen.cf/](https://chuishen.cf/).
+In 2019, I started to build my first blog (It no longer works), the domain was [chuishen.cf](https://chuishen.cf/).
 I just started using Hexo, and the only project I could think of at that time was ["Du"](https://github.com/Lafcadia/Du).

 In 2020-2021, due to some personal issues, I quit the Internet.